Size effect

 The size effect, also called the small cap effect, is the tendency of small cap shares to outperform large caps over the long term.
-There is fairly good evidence for this.
+Evidence for this looks less good than it once did.

 The size effect can be explained by the illiquidity of small companies, particularly as a result of higher trading costs (e.g., because of higher spreads).